The hardest part of starting something new is just getting started.

 That being said, it’s easy to overtrain.
 You get into BJJ, love it, and start training every day as if you’re preparing for a UFC fight.
 The more you train, the better, you might think.

 Not really.
 This is a good way to get burned out.
 If not mentally, then physically for sure.
-Jiu jitsu is demanding on the body, and if you don’t give your body enough rest it’s going to break down.
+Jiu Jitsu is demanding on the body, and if you don’t give your body enough rest it’s going to break down.
 Particularly if you’re doing other types of exercise, such as weights or other sports.

 You might not notice anything at first, just a steady drop in your energy levels.
 However it could also result in injuries, which have killed the momentum of many BJJ students throughout time.

-Generally I’d advise 2-3 times a week is a good starting point.
+My advice is, 2-3 times a week is a good starting point.
 That gives you enough mat time and enough rest time.
 Sticking to this, even if you want to train more, is a good way to stay hungry for more, while allowing your body to adjust to the rigors of BJJ.

 After a while, you’ll notice the biggest difference between a beginner and someone more experienced is tension.